 According to the Gen-Z’ers in Europe, millennials are dominated by the addiction to the instant gratification of being seen and liked online.
 They are mostly known as luxury horses for whom physical appearance plays a more critical role than ever before.
 No surprise, that social media, and especially Instagram is vital for how they design their life: millennials look for ‘likeminded’ based on how they dress and what public places they go.

-Gen-Z’ers in Europe identify themselves as being more collective compared to the toxic individualism of millennials.
-So, it’s important to consider this generation’s need for community, belonging and purpose.
+Gen-Z’ers in Europe identifies themselves as being more collective compared to the toxic individualism of millennials.
+So, it’s important to consider this generation’s need for community, belonging, and purpose.

 In Tokyo, Generation Z believes that millennials care more about free time than about working hard.
 Whenever Hiroki (24-years-old) asks his older friends about what they find essential in a new job, everyone mentions salary.
 However, according to Hiroki, even though millennials aim to earn a fortune, they don't know how to spend it.
 This ties back to the high rate of loneliness in Japan.
 In the absence of immediate social networks and friendship groups, Tokyo’s unaccompanied youth often turns to the impersonal anonymity of the online world.
 They use technology for everything and get all information via their phone.